russom/DSND-Capstone/Capstone_writeup.md

                             outputCol="inputFeatures")
 ```

-* I have then scale the data using a [Min-Max Scaler](https://spark.apache.org/docs/latest/ml-features#minmaxscaler).
+* I have then scaled the data using a [Min-Max Scaler](https://spark.apache.org/docs/latest/ml-features#minmaxscaler).
 I opted for this given that the distributions of the various features (as seen in the data exploration section) are quite skewed and far from resembling the normal one.

 ```
   # Define Scaler